0ptim/DeFiChainWiki/docs/auto/Investing_Trading.md

 :::

-## Part 3: Advanced trading methods - Leverage
+## Advanced trading methods - Leverage

 There are many advanced investing & trading methods.
 This chapter describes two different ways depending on the investment strategy.